Medical malpractice law comes right out and states that there is no cause of action simply for a bad result or a bad judgment by a medical provider.

 Having an aloof medical provider is unpleasant.
 However, neither rude treatment by medical providers nor unfortunate medical results give rise to legal medical malpractice claims.
 Medical malpractice law requires demonstration that provided health care fell below the average standard of care, and that the below-average care directly caused injuries.

 Application of the legal elements to any scenario requires vast resources in terms of time and money.
-Even a very simple medical malpractice case can cost approximately $10,000 in expert medical witness fees.
+Even a very simple medical malpractice case can cost at the very least approximately $10,000 in expert medical witness fees.
 More typically, costs can run up to the $60-80,000 range for medical expert fees.

 Therefore, and it’s a tough reality to explain, but it is true that most medical malpractice attorneys very carefully select only those cases that have extremely clear liability and very substantial damages.